crew members listed below are those who have distinguished themselves

 During his career, Vic Voltaggio was the plate umpire for three major-league no-hitters, including one by the legendary Nolan Ryan.
 He also umpired home plate during the final at-bats of Hall of Famers Carl Yastrzemski and Brooks Robinson, and was the plate ump when Cal Ripken began his consecutive-game streak in 1982.

-Sergeant Voltaggio is a member of the Marine Corps League and has served as "Detachment Commander" and "National Judge Advocate".
+Sergeant Voltaggio is a member of the Marine Corps League and has served as the league's "Detachment Commander" and as "National Judge Advocate".

 BM1 James E, Williams